Open-Data-Product-Initiative/dev/source/includes/_strategy.md

     strategicAlignment:
       - en: Smart City Vision 2030
 ```
-The `productStrategy` object captures the business intent behind a data product, enabling alignment between product specifications and organizational goals.
-It defines the objectives, success metrics (`KPIs`), and strategic alignment relevant to the product.
-This metadata can be used to trace value creation, measure performance, and communicate the product’s purpose to internal stakeholders, external consumers, and AI agents.

-By embedding business logic directly into the product specification, `productStrateg`y helps ensure that data products are not only technically sound but also strategically impactful.

-## Optional attributes and elements

 | <div style="width:180px">Element name</div> | Type             | Options                  | Description                                                                 |
 |--------------------------------------------|------------------|--------------------------|-----------------------------------------------------------------------------|